ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Chelmsford, Mass.
 Concord Road power line, T. Whelan, April 2004

-For eastern Massachusetts there are retroactively-identified 1900-1950 specimens from Wayland (1920, 1921, C. J. Paine Collection), and Sudbury (1926, C. J. Paine Collection) in the Harvard MCZ.
-There is a specimen from Concord (1914, W. Reiff) in the Smithsonian.
-There are many specimens from Fall River in the 1930s and 1940s: (1930-1935, W. P. Rogers, AMNH; 1943, 1944, 1946, D. J. Lennox, UNH; 1948, W. P. Rogers, Yale).
+There were also several locations for Henry’s Elfin in eastern Massachusetts between 1900 and 1950, as indicated by museum specimens, and then a great increase in reports and locations beginning in the 1960’s.
+Examination of a large dataset of Massachusetts elfin museum specimens reveals that for eastern Massachusetts there are retroactively-identified 1900-1950 specimens from Concord (1914, W. Reiff, SI), Wayland (1920, 1921, C. J. Paine Coll.
+MCZ), and Sudbury (1926, C. J. Paine Coll.
+MCZ), and many specimens from Fall River in the 1930's and 1940's (1930-1935, W. P. Rogers, AMNH; 1943, 1944, 1946, D. J. Lennox, UNH; 1948, W. P. Rogers, Yale).
 The number of locations is smaller than the number of locations for Frosted Elfin or even Hoary Elfin for this time period.

-There are no reports from Cape Cod or the Islands, as there were for the other two elfin species.
+The first report for Cape Cod appears to be a 1952 specimen from Barnstable (C. P. Kimball collection) in the Harvard MCZ.
+There are no reports from the Islands, as there were for Frosted and Hoary Elfins.
 Jones and Kimball (1943) do not record Henry's Elfin as present on Martha's Vineyard or Nantucket, and it is still not found there today.
-The first report for Cape Cod appears to be a 1952 specimen from Barnstable (C. P. Kimball collection) in the Harvard MCZ.

-Reports and specimens of Henry’s Elfin expand dramatically in the mid-1960’s, possibly reflecting the adoption of buckthorns as host plants.
+Reports and specimens of Henry’s Elfin expand dramatically in the mid-1960’s, probably reflecting the adoption of buckthorns as host plants.
 In May 1964 J. D. Turner captured a specimen in Sherborn, which is now in the McGuire Center in Florida.
-In May 1965 Charles G. Oliver took a female specimen in North Acton on May 6, which he thought [erroneously] “may be a new record for Middlesex County, Massachusetts.”
+In May 1965 Charles G. Oliver took a female specimen in North Acton on May 6, which he thought [erroneously] “may be a new record for Middlesex County, Mlassachusetts.”
 That specimen is now in the Yale Peabody museum.
 Another capture was reported June 1, 1966 in Framingham, by J. W. Cadbury and C. Curtis.
 The first report for Essex County, and a bona fide new record there, came in 1967, when James P. Holmes captured 2 males and a female on May 21, 1967, and another female on May 28, all in the town of Essex.
 He says that these 1967 finds are his “first personal record of this scarce species.”
 He found another the next year, 1968 and another in 1971 (LSSSC 1965-71).
 Holmes had collected intensively on Cape Ann for two years prior to 1967, and not found this species.

-The 1970’s were punctuated by more findings in eastern Massachusetts south and west of Boston.
-J. Ingraham found Henry’s Elfin in Needham, Dover and Dedham(?) in 1973 (Yale, LSSSC 1973).
+The 1970’s were punctuated by more finds in eastern Massachusetts south and west of Boston.
+J. Ingraham found Henry’s Elfin in Needham, Dover and Dedham in 1973 (Yale, MCZ, LSSSC 1973).
 Dave Winter found it in Needham in 1973 and Wellesley (Babson Park) in 1974 (MCZ and AMNH specimens).
 And D. Willis reported Henry’s Elfin as a “new species” in the Holliston-Sherborn-Framingham area in 1974 (LSSSC 1974; location probably the Sherborn power line).
-After 1974, the Babson College site in Wellesley became a favorite collecting location, and there are many Wellesley specimens extant: 1976 W. Winter (LSSS); 1974, 1976, 1977, 1980, R. Robbins (Smithsonian); 1979, 1980, E. Williams (pers. coll.); 1984, R. Godefroi (McGuire).
+After 1974, the Babson College site in Wellesley became a favored collecting location, and there are many Wellesley specimens extant: 1976 W. Winter (LSSS); 1974, 1976, 1977, 1980, R. Robbins (Smithsonian); 1979, 1980, E. Williams (pers. coll.); 1984, R. Godefroi (McGuire).
 In 1979, R. Busby reported Henry’s Elfin from Needham and North Reading (LSSSC 1979).
 In 1980, C. Shiffer collected a specimen in the Blue Hills Reservation (Milton and Canton) (McGuire).

 In 1985, the dramatic discovery that Henry’s Elfin had switched to introduced aggressive buckthorns was made at the Wellesley site by Dale Schweitzer (see below).
 Henry’s Elfin appears to have increased in eastern Massachusetts since about 1965, probably as a result of its adoption of this widespread plant, and is so listed on Table 2